25 Ways to Enjoy the Outdoors in Maryland

 The thing about mountains is there's always something on the other side.
 If you want to see it for yourself, you'd better start climbing.
 Carderock has long been a popular site in the Capital Region for climbing and bouldering, while the aptly named Rocks State Park, further north in Harford County, is one of the best spots for traditional climbing.

-Patapsco Valley State Park, along the Patapsco River, is one of Maryland's oldest state parks, founded in 1907.
-The rough, hilly terrain in the valley makes it perfect for experienced bikers, and more casual riders will want to check out the trails near the top to see beautiful scenery, complete with waterfalls, bridges and stream crossings.
-Come prepared to get muddy!
+Patapsco Valley State Park, along the Patapsco River, is Maryland's oldest state parks, founded in 1907.
+The rough, hilly terrain lining the Patapsco River valley makes it perfect for experienced bikers.
+More casual riders will want to check out the trails on the hilltops and plateaus to see beautiful scenery and stream crossings.

 Just outside Baltimore City, Hart-Miller Island and Pleasure Island are uninhabited beach getaways accessible only by boat.
 Camping is available on a first-come, first-serve basis near the mooring fields.
 It's a perfect way to relax after a day on the water.
 Find out more about touring the islands of Maryland.